inouchi/quasar-sample-web/README.md

-# quasar-sample-web (quasar-sample-web)
+# quasar-sample-web

-A Quasar Project
+A Quasar Project.
+See https://quasar-sample-web.pages.dev for the live version.

 ## Install the dependencies
 ```bash